 Donations have been recorded at their fair value, and are recognized as support and as an expense in the period in which the services are rendered.

-The Organization receives Puerto Rico legislative grants, which requires separate bank accounts to register grant revenues and disbursements.
+The Organization receives contributions and grants, which requires separate bank accounts to register grant revenues and disbursements.